Nemesis-Studios/Nemesis-Studios.github.io/_docs/22-open-positions.md

 		- Apex Legends
 		- Overwatch
 		- DOTA 2

+**Status**: Open 🟢

   We will go different directions here and there, but this is a starting point.
 Some people call this "Stylized Fantasy" some call it "Hand Panted" the terms are subjective.  but the general rule we want to follow is slightly cartoon-ish textures but not overly.. simply put a good balance between realism and stylized

+## Overview

 **Our talent**: Well I'm currently the only team member, the less members required to accomplish the project means more revshare.
 That said, I'm a jack of all trades,  i can do some